rhodey/react.rhodey.org/md/minimal-blog-platform-react.md

 !!!

-Every developer is allowed to code their own custom blogging platform once without embarrassment, twice no way.
-Admittedly this site is my second shot at the task and although it has been a lot of fun I'm definitely having a laugh.
+Everyone does blogging differently, this site is my second shot at coding myself a blogging platform.
+This is largely an exercise in getting more familiar with React.
 Last time I attempted this I used the Java HTTP Server framework [Dropwizard](http://www.dropwizard.io/1.0.0/docs/) for API & static assets, [PostgreSQL](https://www.postgresql.org/) for content & metadata storage, [FreeMarker](http://freemarker.org/) as a server-side templating engine, and some obscure JavaScript Markdown parser.
 In retrospect the first attempt was, ***errrrrrr...*** pretty bad; sometimes my appreciation of *Dropwizard* shows in the wrong ways.
 This second attempt feels much more appropriate, what do ya think?

 + `100%` Static Assets
 + [Nginx](https://nginx.org/) HTTP Server